LuisMMMTS/open-cx-t2g4-bits-please/README.md

 ---

 ## Product Vision
 Bring everyone to the conference sessions!
-Let the deaf hear and the mute speak
+Let the deaf hear and the mute speak.

 ---
 ## Elevator Pitch
+In every conference there are two main elements: to listen and to see.
+But the former is not always possible due to hearing loss.
+The interaction between the audience and the speaker makes conferences alive, that's why whe created **Com4All**.

+The **Com4All** is an app that enables communication, allowing one to keep track of the session through a real-time transcription of what is being said.

+This solution's main advantages are that it is free and open-source, in addiction to being simple, fast, and light resource- and data-wise.

 ---
 ## Requirements